mgechev/blog.mgechev.com/content/post/2025-04-19-llm-first-framework.md

 ## Revolt LLM

-Because...why not, I built a small prototype of a "vibe coding" platform that uses Revolt.
-It took me about a day to put everything together.
-The most interesting part of it was my incomplete and half-baked streaming XML parser.
+I had a few spare hours and built a "vibe coding" platform that generates Revolt apps.

 You can find the source [code on GitHub](https://github.com/mgechev/revolt-llm/tree/main).